 Anxiety at Night – 19 Ways to Work with Evening Anxiety

 Anxiety during the day can be debilitating and prevent you from facing life fully.
 Experiencing anxiety at bedtime can be just as bad, preventing you from falling asleep, staying asleep, and getting the physical and mental rest that you need.
+This can worsen depression, hurt overall mental health, and make you feel exhausted.
 The good news is that there are things you can do to relieve nighttime anxiety and encourage healthy sleep.

 Symptoms of Anxiety at Night

 Anxiety can come in many forms, and people may experience anxiety differently than each other.
-For example, anxiety in teens may be more likely to arise as social anxiety, while anxiety in older adults may arise as work-related stress.
-Anxiety at night is similar; people may have a different set of symptoms than one another.
+You may not feel it exactly as another person.
+For example, anxiety in teens may be more likely to arise as social anxiety, while anxiety in older adults may arise as work-related stress or panic attacks.
+Anxiety at night is similar; people may have a different set of symptoss than one another.

 In general, nighttime anxiety symptoms include: